timfong888/digital-garden-template/src/site/notes/Request One of Your Needs to be Met.md

 Neither I nor my wife knew how to make requests.

-How well are you making requests of each other in your marriage?
+==How well are you making requests of each other in your marriage?==

+### why this habit is crucial
 <!--- form here -->
 <div class="convertful-202420"></div>

-Making good requests is difficult because they are often framed in judgment and criticism.
+Making good requests is difficult because they are often framed in **judgment and criticism**.
 Even if they are expressed neutrally, they can be interpreted that way.

-For this habit, think about a still unmet need and make the request.

-Make sure you can focus on the need.
-It cannot be about imposing a standard.
+We all know we want to express our needs.

+But it comes out wrong most of the time.

+So the unmet needs build-up resentment.

+### what is the key principle

+Expressing a need with a request needs to avoid judgment.

-It's based on a judgment-free truth.
+Instead, it needs to ground the request in a judgment-free truth.

-This means exposing what is in your heart.
+**This means exposing what is in your heart.**

-In today's verse, it's easier to know that a hungry person needs food, and that a naked person needs clothes.
+In today's verse from James, it's easier to know that a hungry person needs food, and that a naked person needs clothes.

 What goes on in your head is not the same as lacking food and clothes.